thelgevold/PhantomSnapshot/README.md

-WebSnapshotJS
+WebPageSnapshotJS
 ==========

 Convert your web pages to PDF, JPG or PNG

-WebSnapshotJS is a PhantomJS script for converting web pages to PDF, JPG or PNG.
+WebPageSnapshotJS is a PhantomJS script for converting web pages to PDF, JPG or PNG.

-Just specify the url to your web page, and WebSnapshotJS will take a snapshot of it!
+Just specify the url to your web page, and WebPageSnapshotJS will take a snapshot of it!

-WebSnapshotJS runs as a PhantomJS server.
+WebPageSnapshotJS runs as a PhantomJS server.

 Launch the server through phantomJS and specify your host url + port